 Still have unanswered questions? use our contact form and we will get back to you as soon as possible.
 Keep note our working hours are 9am – 5pm weekdays.

 Not every investment property qualifies for depreciation.
 This can leave investors unsure if they should proceed with purchasing a depreciation schedule.
 However, if asked a few simple questions, this uncertainty can be put to rest.
 The largest factors as to whether investors can claim depreciation is whether the property was built before or after September 1987 and whether the property is brand new or second-hand.

-If you have purchased a rental property, you may be eligible to claim depreciation on the wear and tear of the building each financial year that you continue to rent it out.
-To claim depreciation you will need a tax depreciation schedule which thrifty tax can provide, below outlines the process to ensure it will be worth your money and time.
+If you own a rental property, you may be eligible to claim depreciation on the wear and tear of the building each financial year that you continue to rent it out.
+To claim depreciation, you will need a tax depreciation schedule which thrifty tax can provide; below outlines the process to ensure it will be worth your money and time.

 A Thrifty Tax Depreciation Schedule captures the wear and tear of building and its components known as plant and equipment or fixtures and fittings.
 The building is referred in the Income Tax Assessment Act of 1997 as Division 43.
 The plant and equipment assets is referred to in the act as Division 40 which is the calculation of decline in value of items such as oven, rangehood, carpet or ceiling fans.
 The schedule is therefore made up of these two parts to allow you as the tax payer to maximise your deductions and ultimately bring you a better tax return.
 The list of plant and equipment is also itemised to allow investors to scrap assets that are removed or demolished from the property.

 Thrifty Tax can backdate your depreciation report as far back as you need.
 However, you would need to reach out to your accountant to find out how far back they can amend your tax returns to claim missed years of depreciation.